Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 You can also set up triggers so that if a change happens within your rankings, they will send you an automated email to let you know.

 In terms of tracking the ranking of websites that are not your own, Semrush makes it much easier to do so.
-The information you can have on your own site is similar for both tools, but if you are interested in tracking competitors’ rankings, then Semrush takes the lead in terms of capabilities.
+The information you can have on your own site is similar for both tools, but if you are interested in tracking competitors’ rankings, then the Semrush rank tracker takes the lead in terms of capabilities.

 Ahrefs vs Semrush: PPC Analysis